UCLA Mineral Physics Laboratory

 I also helped develop a resistive heating system in conjunction with high pressure experiments on carbon dioxide at the high pressure instrument at the Spallation Neutron Source at Oak Ridge National Lab.
 I enjoyed both engineering aspect and the science aspect of mineral physics and encourage those from a variety of backgrounds to investigate the field.

 In 2013 I became a Department of Energy National Nuclear Security Administration Stewardship Science Graduate Fellow (DOE NNSA SSGF).
 More information about the fellowship and its many opportunities are located in the DOE NNSA SSGF section.
 My research has been funded by the Deep Carbon Observatory, COMPRES, the NSF and DOE.
-If you are interested in the Kavner lab, please visit our website.
-In CV + Publications, my current CV is given.
+If you are interested in the Kavner lab, please visit the website.